siyuyuan/siyuyuan/README.md

 # 👋 Hi, I’m Siyu Yuan, and you can call me Gorain.

-Ph.D. student, at [Data Science](https://sds.fudan.edu.cn/) @ [Fudan University](https://www.fudan.edu.cn/).
+Ph.D. student at [Data Science](https://sds.fudan.edu.cn/) @ [Fudan University](https://www.fudan.edu.cn/).

-## News: Two papers accepted to ACL 2023!
+News: Two papers accepted to ACL 2023!
 One is _Coscript_ on constraint language planning, and the other is _KPCE_ on concept extraction through the lens of a Structural Causal Model.

 - 🔬 I’m interested in Knowledge generation and LLM prompt engineering.
 - 📫 Mail to me: syyuan21@m.fudan.com